-The ancient Greeks understood the healing benefit of a daily massage and saw them as an essential part of maintaining good health and well-being, and with good reason.
+The ancient Greeks understood the healing benefit of daily massages and saw them as an essential part of maintaining good health and well-being, and with good reason.

 As a complimentary therapist I am often asked what the long-term effects of having a massage are.
 Well, for one thing, it can lead to better blood circulation as it is part of the chain reaction that occurs in the body as a result of receiving massage therapy on a regular basis.
 Combined with a balanced diet and regular exercise, massage can be a natural ally for a healthier lifestyle.